Do you really need project management software or team collaboration software? What are the top project management software benefits you can expect?

 Project management software keeps not only you informed, but everyone on the team.
 It’s one place to see every update.
 You can comment and make notes right inside the project management software.
 Stop managing your projects via email.

 Instead, you can use your email inbox for more broad communications, not task details or files.
 Don’t you hate searching through your inbox for big documents?
 What about task details and next steps?
 Email can’t keep up with it.
 There’s no way to keep them organized.
 With project management software, you’ll have less clutter and less confusion.

 17. Store work and project files in a secure, shared location

 Yes, there are lots of freebies out there doing this, but see #16.
 The benefits of having this capability in line with all of your other project details can’t be overstated.
 Even if it’s created elsewhere, you can link it back and upload the originals in your project management solution.
-That way you can protect confidential information and let each team member, client or vendor only see what’s appropriate them.
+That way you can protect confidential information and let each team member, client, or vendor only see what’s appropriate for them.